Locks, Seals, Security Cameras for Ballots

 Ballots are not the only election materials that must be stored securely.
 Paper and electronic pollbooks, access logs, and seal numbers are among other crucial records that require secure storage.

 Security features of election offices vary.
 Outside doors always have locks, like any government office.
 Sometimes they have multiple locks and guards.
 Storage rooms also usually have one or two locks.
+Even file cabinets to store election records and seal logs can have two locks.
 In big counties, the central election computers are locked in a separate room, where only a few staff go, often with windows for public observation.
 Issues include who has keys, and how hard it is to duplicate keys or pick the locks.
 Electronic locks keep a log of who enters.
 Issues include who programs the lock and its keys and who can access the logs.

 Ballot boxes vary too.
 There are ballot boxes or heavy bags in polling places to store voted ballots.
 An office may use the same containers for longterm storage, or may store ballots in cardboard boxes and keep the precinct boxes or bags empty for the next election.
 Ballots which include federal races must be stored for 22 months, by federal law.
 Other ballots are usually stored for a few months, by state law.